CS126SP20/final-project-jacobdr4/DEVELOPMENT.md

 3. Added CreateButton() Class that displays the buttons

 #4/26/20
-1. Created the paintcanvas class with methods
+1. Created the paintcanvas class with tool enums

 #4/27/20
 1. Added built in cinder methods for mouse control, including MouseDown(), MouseUp(),